-35 FI proposed to add the following specific measures to this list: "c) technical or other surveillance; d) use of informants".
-Some delegation opposed these suggestions arguing that paragraph 1 provides for an open list which is sufficiently general.
+&lt;sup>39 FI proposed to add the following specific measures to this list: "c) technical or other surveillance; d) use of informants"...

-36 UK suggested that the provision on controlled deliveries be further detailed.
+&lt;sup>40 UK suggested that the provision on controlled deliveries be further detailed.

-- 2. The practical arrangements regarding the measure referred under paragraph 1 (b) and wherever else necessary, shall be agreed between the Member States concerned.37 - 3.
-The issuing State shall indicate in the EIO why it considers the requested information relevant for the purpose of the criminal proceedings. - 4.
+- 2. The practical arrangements regarding the measure referred under paragraph 1 (b) and wherever else necessary, shall be agreed between the Member States concerned. - 3.
+[The issuing State shall indicate in the EIO why it considers the requested information relevant for the purpose of the criminal proceedings.] - 4.
 The right to act and to direct and control operations related to the execution of an EIO referred to in paragraph 1 shall lie with the competent authorities of the executing State.

-Article 27a38 Covert investigations
+Article 27a Covert investigations

-- An EIO may be issued for the purpose of requesting the executing State to assist issuing State in the conduct of investigations into crime by officers acting under covert or false identity (covert investigations). - 2.
+- 1. An EIO may be issued for the purpose of requesting the executing State to assist issuing State in the conduct of investigations into crime by officers acting under covert or false identity (covert investigations). - 2.
 The issuing authority shall state in the EIO why it considers that this particular measure is likely to be relevant for the purpose of the criminal proceedings.
-The decision on the recognition and execution of an EIO issued under the conditions set out in this Article shall be taken in each individual case by the competent authorities of the executing State with due regard to its national law and procedures.39 - 3.
-Execution of an EIO referred to in paragraph 1 may be refused, in addition to the grounds for non-recognition and non-execution referred to in Article 10, if the execution of the measure concerned would not be authorised in a similar national case (...) or where it was not possible to reach an agreement, as set out in paragraphs 4 and 5.
+The decision on the recognition and execution of an EIO issued under the conditions set out in this Article shall be taken in each individual case by the competent authorities of the executing State with due regard to its national law and procedures. - 3.
+Execution of an EIO referred to in paragraph 1 may be refused, in addition to the grounds for non-recognition and non-execution referred to in Article 10, if the execution of the measure concerned would not be authorised in a similar national case and where it was not possible to reach an agreement, as set out in paragraphs 4 and 5.

-37 CZ proposed that the lack of an agreement be considered as a ground for non-recognition or non-execution.
+&lt;sup>41 CZ proposed that the lack of an agreement be considered as a ground for non-recognition or non-execution.